 All successful applicants are required to:

-register their arrival with the
+register their arrival with WA Migration Services;

-live and work in Western Australia for two years upon arrival: and
+live and work in Western Australia for two years upon arrival; and

 complete a settlement survey every six months for this two year period.

 Some occupations need licensing or registration before you are able to work in Western Australia.
 A positive skills assessment and State nomination do not guarantee that you will meet the requirements of the relevant licensing or registration authority.
 You should check the requirements for your nominated occupation before applying for State nomination.

 SkillSelect is an online service provided by the Department of Home Affairs that enables skilled workers who are interested in migrating to Australia to record their details to be considered for a skilled visa through an EOI.
 Intending migrants may be identified and nominated for skilled visas by Australian employers or State and territory governments, or they could be invited by the Commonwealth Government to lodge a visa application.
 For more information and to submit an EOI, visit the